anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter07.md

 **Baseline project:** _Kubernetes v1.21_

-**Gap description:** Memory Manager was added in v1.21 as alpha feature, more in [3.2.1.3 Memory and Huge Pages Resources Management](chapter03.md#3213-memory-and-huge-pages-resources-management).
+**Gap description:** Memory Manager was added in v1.21 as alpha feature.
+More in [3.2.1.3 Memory and Huge Pages Resources Management](chapter03.md#3213-memory-and-huge-pages-resources-management).

 <a name="7.2.9"></a>
 ### 7.2.9 User namespaces in Kubernetes